mjfrigaard/sharing-your-work/manuscript/chapter2.md

 # Graphical user interfaces vs. command line interfaces

+> *This chapter covers some basic computer science topics, terminology, and how they've changed modern research methods.*

 Most people interact with their computers using a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface) or GUI (pronounced 'gooey').
 GUI's are quick to learn because the computing environment usually mimics a familiar physical space (i.e., desktops, folders, documents).
 This virtual environment then gets filled with applications to perform specific functions.
 Below are some typical examples:

 * Chrome, Safari, and Firefox are for browsing the internet;